-LaVern E. Weber was a native of Lone Wolf, Okla., who progressed in the military to become Chief of the National Guard Bureau.
-In his National Guard position, he had responsibility for more than 500,000 members of the Army and Air National Guard, located in the United States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Guam.
+LaVern E. Weber was a native of Lone Wolf, Oklahoma, who progressed in the military to become Chief of the National Guard Bureau.
+In his National Guard position, he had responsibility for more than 500,000 members of the Army and Air National Guard, located in the United States, the District of Columbia, Puerto Rico, the US Virgin Islands and Guam.

 In 1983, he returned to Washington serving as the Military Executive of the Defense Department Reserve Forces Policy Board until his retirement in 1984.
 His uniformed military career spanned more than 42 years.
 Following his retirement he was appointed as the Executive Director of the National Guard Association of the United States.
 During the nine years of his tenure with NGAUS, many "quality of life" measures were accomplished.
 After leaving NGAUS, Weber worked as a defense consultant in the Washington area and continued participation with NGAUS.